Last updated:

 Set up single sign-on (SSO) with SafetyCulture

-Learn how to set up single sign-on (SSO) for your SafetyCulture organization.
+Learn how to set up single sign-on (SSO) for your SafetyCulture organization via the web app.

 Why set up single sign-on?